Nicholas-Liu53/COMP1531Project-Backend/assumptions.md

     For users/all/v1:
         - Removed users are still in the list
-        - Anyone can call this route aside from removed users
+        - Anyone can call this route aside from removed users For user/stats/v1 and users/stats/v1:
+        - Removed users do not affect the calculations of the time-series data and rates
+        - Stats only commence when the first user registers into the Dream
+        - No negative stats
+    For user/uploadphoto/v1:
+        - Does not accept local jpgs and only takes jpgs from http urls
+        - The resolution of the image does not matter
+        - If the coordinates of the start and end of the crop are switched, raises InputError
+        - Can reupload same photo

+In src/standup.py
+    For standup/start/v1:
+        - A stand-up has no time restrictions
+        - The stand-up message sent at the end can still be editted, removed etc.
+    For standup/active/v1:
+        - Cannot be interrupted once it is active
+        - Authorised user does not have to be in channel to call standup_active and see details of channel For standup/send/v1:
+        - Can tag people in the stand-up message and a notification will still be sent
+        - Notification is sent from the person who started the stand-up
+        - Normal channel messages cannot be sent during this time